 If it is in unsellable condition, Amazon works to determine who is responsible for its condition.
-If Amazon accepts responsibility, Sellers are reimbursed and the item is not added back to your inventory.
+Amazon reimburses Sellers and does not add the item back to your inventory if it accepts responsibility.

-If Amazon does not accept responsibility and a customer is responsible for its condition, they will not reimburse you and the item is added to your unfulfillable inventory to be stored, destroyed, or sent to you.
+If Amazon does not accept responsibility and a customer is responsible for its condition, they will not reimburse you.
+The item has been added to your unfulfillable inventory to be stored, destroyed, or returned to you.

 Returns & Reimbursements

-If you qualify for a reimbursement for a replacement order, Amazon will reimburse you for the price of the item on the original order minus Selling on Amazon and FBA fees.
+Suppose you qualify for a reimbursement for a replacement order.
+In that case, Amazon will reimburse you for the price of the item on the original order minus Selling on Amazon and FBA fees.

 Full or Partial Reimbursements

-Amazon provides a full or partial reimbursement if your item has been determined to be lost or damaged while in transit to the customer.
+Amazon reimburses fully or partially if it determines that your item has been lost or damaged while in transit to the customer.

 If you are eligible to receive a reimbursement for a refund, Amazon will reimburse you for all or part of the refund amount debited from your account, minus FBA fees.